au290/College-Work/README.md

 Welcome to my repository!
 This project serves as an archive of my work during college, including assignments, exercises, and learning materials developed throughout my academic journey.

+## 👤 Introduction

+Hi!
+I'm Damarjati Suryo Laksono, a student at Lambung Mangkurat University, and this repository serves as an archive of my academic projects.
+**NIM:** 2310817210014

 ## 🎓 About

 This repository contains various projects and modules completed as part of my coursework.
 It is intended for reference, learning, and personal documentation purposes.